IgnisDa/ryot/docs/content/guides/fitness.md

 ## Exercises

-Before you get exercises tracking working, you need to import all exercises data.
+Before you can get exercises tracking working, you will need to import all exercises data.
 Follow these steps to do so:

 1. Open your instance's `/graphql` endpoint.
 For example `https://ryot.fly.dev/graphql`.